 Taboose Pass Trailhead

-There are no facilities and not much traffic, but there is a nice stream to wash up in on your way out.
+There are no trailhead facilities and not much traffic, but there is a small stream to wash up in on your way out.
 It's a low-altitude trailhead (5400' elevation) and there's not much shade, so it's often hot.
 Early starts are advisable.
-There's plenty of water along the trail, and good campsites just above the waterfall about two thirds of the way to the pass.
+There's plenty of water along the trail, but it's often hundreds of feet down a steep slope.
+One stream crossing can be dangerous and difficult, especially in the spring.
+Good campsites are just below and just above the waterfall (about two thirds of the way to the pass).

 FOOTNOTE: USGS maps show two trails on the west (far side) of Taboose Pass.
-The northern trail connections to the pass trail and the JMT have been obscured, but there are no signs indicating the old trail is closed.
+The northern trail connections to the pass trail and the JMT have been obscured, but there are no signs indicating the old trail is closed and its the one I usually use unless I'm headed south on the JMT.
 The new trail (which heads toward Bench Lake before turning down to the JMT) is much longer if you're headed toward Cartidge Pass or Mather Pass, and is very inefficient with up-and-down wandering that's frustrating on the way in and the way out.
 This old trail, and the old trail over Cartridge Pass, seems to be getting more traffic (and therefore being easier to find and follow) as of 2017.